We have always been wary of allowing home visits for two reasons.

 Sorry if this upsets you but you are always welcome to visit and handle the dogs at shows where we are happy to answer questions and let you have a cuddle and we are always available via phone or email.
 Our priority is to keep puppies safe and ourselves of course

 I am sorry we have no babies at this time.
 Keep a watch on this page for updates.
-Next expected litter 2021.
+Next expected litter end of 2021.

 When breeding I specifically look to find a dog that is slightly longer than tall as one of my pet hates is the over long Tibbi.
 I also expect a pretty head that is not heavy and course with a moderate length of nose in a dog that is of a moderate size and not too heavy in type.
 I guess I know what I like and hope that you like them too.
 I breed most of my Tibbi litters during the cooler months as the babies seem to find our hot dry summers difficult and I always choose some of my babies to remain here.